-The Spurs star sustained a nasty ankle injury in the 2-2 draw with Basel as the Europa League starts to take its toll on the top-four hopefuls
+The Spurs star sustained a nasty ankle injury and Aaron Lennon hobbled out of the 2-2 draw with Basel as the Europa League starts to take its toll on the challenge for the top fourCOMMENT

 By Jamie Dunn at White Hart Lane